 Once you pass your RES exams, you’ll be ready to register as a licensed property agent!
 Congrats!

 The property agency that you decide to join will usually assist in the application via CEA’s e-services and it will take CEA approximately four to six weeks to approve an application.
-Upon approval, CEA will send a notification to you and your estate agency; your exciting real estate career can finally begin!
+Upon approval, CEA will send a notification to you and your estate agency; your exciting real estate career as agent can finally begin!

-Joining the right estate agency that resonates with your goals is the first step to acing your career success.
+Joining the right estate agency that resonates with your goals is the first step to acing your agent career success.

 The agency’s basic task is to arrange for in-house training and prepare the materials such as name cards, identity tags and startup packages.